Elizabethcase/TetonsGlaciationManuscript/manuscript.md

 ## In-Situ Data

-To better understand the change in ice volume and extent, surveys have been conducted at Middle Teton glacier since 2015/6.
+To better understand the change in ice volume and extent, surveys have been conducted at Middle Teton glacier (MTG) since 2016.
+MTG was chosen as the benchmark glacier for the Tetons in 2016 owing to its size (second largest) and ease of access, accessible from the trail to the Lower Saddle, where the most popular routes to climb the Grand begin.

-These include surface elevation surveys, ablation stake installation and monitoring, accumulation surveys through snow pits and snow probe surveys, and most recently, ground-penetrating radar.
+Surveys taken across MTG include surface elevation surveys, ablation stake installation and monitoring, accumulation surveys through snow pits and snow probe surveys, and most recently, ground-penetrating radar.
-While most of the focus of the glacier monitoring program in the Tetons is on Middle Teton Glacier, timelapse cameras and air temperature sensors were also installed at four other sites across the park.
+While most of the focus of the glacier monitoring program in the Tetons is on Middle Teton Glacier, timelapse cameras and air temperature sensors are also installed at sites near four other glaciers across the park.

 ### Surface Elevation Surveys
 At the end of the ablation season (usually early September) a team of park scientists and climbing rangers conducts a surface elevation survey and terminus survey to measure high resolution changes in surface height and terminus location.
+The first surface elevation survey was conducted in 2015 with 63 ungridded points; these are excluded from our analysis.
+Between 2016 and 2021, the survey expanded to cover a majority of Middle Teton Glacier.

-Surveyors followed a pre-determined grid (add point spacing) as closely as possible, with slight deviations for crevassing and rockfall hazard.
+On-glacier surveyors followed a pre-determined grid ==(add point spacing)== as closely as possible; slight deviations in the surveys avoid crevassing and rockfall hazards.
+Each gridpoint is measured using a ==(add handheld gps info)== Four team members participate in the survey; two at higher elevations and two at lower elevations.

+Post collection, the surface elevation data is processed in GPS Pathfinder Office.
+A real-time differential correction is applied to the data using the National Geodetic Survey site in Driggs, ID (IDDR) for 2016-2018 and 2020-2021.
+For the 2019 survey data, we used the National Geodetic Survey site in Kelly, WY (TSWY) as data from IDDR was not available.

 ### Ablation Stake Surveys
 Ablation stakes are deployed yearly on Middle Teton Glacier.
-One-meter sections of PVC pipe are pre-cut, labeled with the site identifier, year, and stake section number, and connected via accesssory cord.
+One-meter sections of PVC pipe are pre-cut, labeled with the site identifier, year, and stake section number, and connected via accessory cord.
 The appropriate length for an ablation stake was site-specific, determined by adding the amount of accumulation measured by snow probe to the maximum estimated ice ablation and an additional two meters for anchoring; most stakes were 10-13 m in length.
 A Heucke steam drill [@doi:10.1111/j.0435-3676.1999.00088.x] was used to drill the hole for installing the stakes.
 Stakes were installed in late May/early June in 2019, 2020, and 2021 to measure surface ablation and surface velocity and their locations were marked using a Trimble (CITE).